epi-analysis/SRCP_docs/docs/source/01-Basic-Concepts.rst

 Interactive Apps - Remote Desktop Session
 -----------------------------------------

 To start a remote desktop session, click the Secure Remote Desktop link in the Interactive Apps menu.
 This takes you to a page where you can specify the duration of the session (maximum 12 hours) and the number of cores required (from 1 to the maximum available for your project).
+Your project has been assigned to a dedicate node (or set of cores on a node) which is paid for on an annual basis.
+Therefore there is currently no hourly charge for using SRCP.
+However, you may be sharing resources with colleagues who are working on the project with you, so only request the resources you need (e.g. a single core for prototyping code).

 You will also need to specify the Account and Partition.
 The Account field should be set to your **project identifier** .
 The **project identifier** is provided to you by the Data Management Team and is an 11 character alphanumeric string (e.g. cvh4y5kl3lr).
 Data Managers should use Account = ckpnxp8qnm2 and Partition = ckpnxp8qnm2-cpu The Partition field requires the project identifier plus “-cpu” or “-gpu”:

 .. figure:: ../../images/remote-desktop-dialogue.png
   :scale: 80 %